Annapurna Circuit Trek

 Includes

-• Transportation from Kathmandu to Machhakhola, Dharapani - Kathmandu by bus
+• Transportation from Kathmandu to Machhakhola, Dharapani - Kathmandu by local/public bus

 • Accommodation at Lodges/Tea Houses during the Trek (Twin- Sharing)